AlbanBloorRiley/INS_IEP/README.md

 * Download the package on your PC.
 * Dowload the EasySpin package - details below.
 * Open MATLAB
-* Add both the 'INS_IEP' and 'easyspin' directories to your MATLAB path
+* Add both the INS_IEP/INS_IEP and EasySpin/easyspin directories to your MATLAB path
-* Go to the directory 'INS_IEP'
+* Go to the directory INS_IEP/

 ### Test
 You are then ready to run the tests, by openning the INS_IEP/Tests/ directory and then running `iitest`